 - Low maintenance: The heavy-duty materials used to make asphalt shingles result in a low maintenance option for busy families and commercial facilities, reducing upkeep and labor costs.

 - Budget-friendliness: As one of the most cost-effective roofing options, asphalt shingles combine aesthetic appeal and durability without the price tag.

 - Backed by warranties: Most manufacturing companies extend a warranty on their products.
-However, at Maxx Roof LLC, we also offer our signature Maxx Warranty to ensure that your roof stays in working order for years to come.
+However, at Maxx Roof LLC Denver, we also offer our signature Maxx Warranty to ensure that your roof stays in working order for years to come.

 Asphalt Shingles Disadvantages